HughP/Supporting-Evidence-for-OLAC-Vision/README.md

 ![](/OLAC-Social-Network.png)

 While conducting this analysis it became apparant that there were several clades of providers which developed.
 Those are indicated in this image.
 The image is incomplete with regard to the total number of data providers.
-It lacks the following data providers which were left out for visual space contraint reasons (and no other reason).
+It lacks the following data providers which were left out for visual space constraint reasons (and no other reason).
 Their data does remain in the CSV file.

 * Language resources at the Text Laboratory
 * IULA UPF OAI Archive